autonomous-viranjan/fast-data-driven-mpc/README.md

-Fast Model Predictive Controller for an Ecological Predictive Cruise Controller (PCC) for Connected and Automated Vehicles.
+Fast Data-driven Model Predictive Controller for an Ecological Predictive Cruise Controller (PCC) for Connected and Automated Vehicles.

 An equivalent convex problem for the original non-convex problem is formulated using a data-driven Linear Model for the nonlinear system.